Talks between Armenian opposition, acting PM called off

-YEREVAN, Armenia (AP) — Armenia’s acting prime minister has called off talks with the opposition leader amid mass protests.
+YEREVAN, Armenia (AP) — Armenia’s acting prime minister on Friday called off talks with the opposition leader amid mass protests and an upcoming crucial vote in parliament.

-Acting premier Karen Karapetian and protest leader Nikol Pashinian were expected to meet at noon on Friday to discuss the political crisis that has gripped the landlocked former Soviet nation.
+Karen Karapetian and protest leader Nikol Pashinian were expected to meet at noon to discuss the political crisis that has gripped the landlocked former Soviet nation, but Karapetian’s office announced Friday morning that it called off the talks because Pashinian was “dictating the agenda.”

-Karapetian’s office said in a statement Friday morning that it called off the talks because Pashinian was “dictating the agenda.”
+Pashinian’s protest movement holds just a fraction of seats at the parliament while Karapetian’s party has a majority.

-Pashinian told a rally on Thursday that either he will be elected prime minister “or there won’t be a prime minister in Armenia.”
+Karapetian became acting prime minister after his ally, longtime ruler Serzh Sargsyan, stepped down on Monday following nearly two weeks of anti-government protests.
+The parliament is set to vote next week on the new prime minister.

 Most Read Nation & World Stories